src-d/guide/talent/job-descriptions/offers/applications-pm-sf.md

 - You will deal with models built using modern ML stacks written in Python and C++ such as Tensorflow, Tensorboard, CUDA, so familiarity with any of those tools is a plus.

-- It's essential to manage communication within the developer community as well as with eventual customers
+- It's essential to manage communication within the developer community as well as with eventual customers.

 - It's important to combine your product management skills with your coding skills in order to demonstrate the developer tools we build to the developer community.